 If you treat the IRA as an inherited IRA, payments from the IRA will not be subject to the 10% additional income tax on early distributions.
 However, if the member had started taking required minimum distributions, you will have to receive required minimum distributions from the inherited IRA.
-If the member had not started taking required minimum distributions from the Plan, you will not have to start receiving required minimum distributions from the inherited IRA until the year the member would have been age 70 1⁄2.
+If the member had not started taking required minimum distributions from the Plan, you will not have to start receiving required minimum distributions from the member would have been age 70 1⁄2.